p4lang/p4c/targets/simple_switch_grpc/README.md

 configure simple_switch_grpc with `--with-sysrepo` and build it again.

-This directory includes a Python script, [gnmi_sub_once.py](gnmi_sub_once.py), which you can run to issue a gNMI ONCE subscription request to the P4 Runtime gRPC server running in the simple_switch_grpc process.
+This directory includes a Python script, [gnmi_sub_once.py](gnmi_sub_once.py), which you can run to issue a gNMI ONCE subscription request to the P4Runtime gRPC server running in the simple_switch_grpc process.

 ### OpenConfig support